Prerequisites

 These prerequisites ensure that you have a strong foundational knowledge before building upon that knowledge in the DVM program.

-- Applicants must complete the courses outlined below with a grade of C- or better at an accredited institution and achieve a minimum cumulative GPA of 2.8 (on a 4.0 scale).
+- Applicants must complete the courses outlined below with a grade of C or better at an accredited institution.

-- Applicants may receive no more than one grade of D and one grade of F in each required
+- Applicants may receive no more than one grade of D and one grade of F in each required prerequisite course completed within the past six years.

-Online courses from accredited institutions will be accepted.
-If a lab component is required, the lab component is strongly encouraged to be completed in-person. - Courses and laboratories completed during semesters impacted by COVID-19 may be graded as Pass/Fail.
-A course will fulfill the prerequisite requirement if a “Pass” grade was obtained only during these specific semesters, otherwise courses must be graded using a letter grade scale.
+- Courses and laboratories completed during semesters impacted by COVID-19 may be graded as Pass/Fail.
+A course will fulfill the prerequisite requirement if a “Pass” grade was obtained only during these specific semesters, otherwise prerequisite courses must be graded using a letter grade scale.

 - Applicants must complete all required coursework by July 15th of the admission year and advanced sciences courses must be completed within 10 years of the admission year.